AdobeDocs/lightroom-partner-apis/samples/README.md

 * `LrSession.js`: This module authenticates a user via `LrAuth.js` and validates that they are entitled to use Lightroom (their account has either a `trial` or `subscriber` status) and that they have a catalog.
 It will throw an error if these conditions are not satisfied, and return an `LrContext.js` object on success.

-* `LrContext.js`: Set of application-frieldly wrappers for calling the methods in `LrRequestor.js`.
+* `LrContext.js`: Set of application-friendly wrappers for calling the methods in `LrRequestor.js`.
 Constructs API paths, forms request bodies when needed, and traps expected error conditions.

 * `LrUtils.js`: A collection of different utlities that applications might find useful.